Carasso Science Park is an excellent science and technology museum in Beer Sheva. But it has one downside.

 Just kidding 😉 There is no secret nuclear reactor.
-But, a model resembling a reactor.
+But a model resembling a reactor.
 And every round hour (or maybe every half an hour), you can enter inside with a guide.
-We attended the 11 am lecture, and I found it fascinating.
+We attended the 11:00 lecture, and I found it fascinating.
 In those 15 minutes, you get to learn about power plants, specifically nuclear ones — basic principles and how they work.
-For example, in the photo above you can see the basic principle of all power plants.
-And it is heating water either by burning fuels and or nuclear energy.
-Then the hot water evaporates, and the gas rotates turbines, that in turn produce electricity.
+For example, in the photo above, you can see the basic concept of all power plants.
+And it is heating water either by burning fuels or nuclear energy.
+Then the hot water evaporates, and the gas rotates turbines, producing electricity.

 But you can learn not only about nuclear energy.
-For instance, this hall tells about Nuclear medicine.
+For instance, this hall talks about Nuclear medicine.

 Another exhibit from belonging The Last Mammoth exhibition:

-As you can see from the floorplan at the beginning of this post, the Turkish Building is connected to another building.
-Inside the other building, there are several permanent exhibitions including Mechanics And Mechanisms, Energy, Communication and others.
+As you can see from the floorplan at the top, the Turkish building is connected to an additional facility.
+Inside the other building are several permanent exhibitions, including Mechanics and Mechanisms, Energy, Communication, and others.
 And there is also the changing display, the Last Mammoth.